joshjung/trie-search/README.md

     trie.search('andrew');  // Returns only andrew.
 ```

-## `options.indexField = 'ix'`
+## `options.idFieldOrFunction = ...`

-By default, the `HashArray` object (which `TrieSearch` uses) does not verify object uniqueness by the object itself, but instead by an index
-field (like an id field) on that object.
+By default, TrieSearch does not verify object uniqueness by the object itself, but instead by an index field on that

-As a result, in order for `search()` to be used with multiple words, it is important that a field is used to identify each record in the
-TrieSearch, similar to a index in a database.
-If we do not specify this, a search on multiple words could return the object more than once.
+object which is assumed to be unique.

+When `search(...)` is passed multiple words, it splits them up and does multiple internal searches and then has to
+reduce the multiple arrays back into one final resulting array.
+But in this process, it needs to know which items
+are duplicates, and so it needs to be able eto know what each items unique id is.

+By default, `TrieSearch` tries to generate a unique id for each item and cache it via the `$tsid` field.

+You might not want this!

-You can specify this using the `indexField` option:
+You can customize this behavior via the `idFieldOrFunction`, like so:

 ```
     import TrieSearch from 'trie-search';

     const people = [
-      { ix: 1, name: 'andrew', location: 'sweden', age: 21 },
+      { id: 1, name: 'andrew', location: 'sweden', age: 21 },
-      { ix: 2, name: 'andrew', location: 'brussels', age: 37 },
+      { id: 2, name: 'andrew', location: 'brussels', age: 37 },
-      { ix: 3, name: 'andrew', location: 'johnsonville', age: 25 }
+      { id: 3, name: 'andrew', location: 'johnsonville', age: 25 }
     ];

-    const trie = new TrieSearch('name', { min: 3, indexField: 'ix' });
+    const trie = new TrieSearch('name', { min: 3, idFieldOrFunction: 'id' });

     trie.addAll(people);